Whether you’re looking to downsize or move into your dream home, these tips on designing a retirement home will help you create the perfect home.

 Additionally, you also want to ensure that the floor is slip-resistant.

-One thing to note is that slip and fall accidents are a serious concern among the elderly.
+According to the CDC, one thing to note is that slip and fall accidents are a serious concern among the elderly.

 Most importantly, your retirement home needs to be well lit.